talisainen/Scriptor-Jekyll-Theme/_posts/2022-11-07-TLU-workshop.md

 <!--more-->

 Temi is quite different from the robots we currently have at our disposal.
-While moving around the building it creates a map, a floot plan that it can use to move independently between named reference points.
+While moving around the building it creates a map, a floot plan that it can use to move independently between marked reference points.

 ![Temi robot](/images/2022-11-01-tlu/temi.jpg)